altocodenl/tagaway/readme.md

 - Pics
    - Sidebar suggestion enable geo.
    - Untagged tagging: add "done tagging" button and warning if you leave selection or page.
-   - When clicking on no man's land, unselect.

 - Create thumbnails for all sizes (t200 always, t900 if not small), to eliminate metadata unless downloading original picture.